Please describe your role as CEO.

-How do you evaluate talent you are hiring and what skills are you seeking in this marketplace?
+How do you evaluate talent you are hiring and what skills are you looking for in this marketplace?

-What are the top three benefits to being a member of your organization?
+What are the top three benefits of being a member of your organization?

 How do you utilize technology to give yourself business advantages?

-What technological advances have you used to communicate with your membership?
+What technological tools have you used to communicate with your membership?

-What are three most important business organizational processes and documents used to become a member?
+What are three most important processes and documents used to become a member?

-What are the two key factors for business successes?
+What are the two key factors for business success?

-If you were giving a speech about skill sets needed in the future to remain relevant to 500 workers at a retraining seminar what would the of title of your speech be and why?
+If you were giving a speech about the skills that would be needed the in future, what would the of title of your speech be and why?

 The title of my speech would be “The Continuous Improvement Mindset.”
 I live by the understanding that the way we do things can always be improved and/or done differently.
 Embracing change through self-improvement and process efficiency makes the discomfort of change less difficult.
 This also allows the people affected by change to be empowered through the process.